 - Unrestful sleep

-12 Signs that Tell Your Baby is Overtired
+12 Signs that You Have an Overtired Baby

-This is one of the most common signs to check for overtiredness.
+This is one of the most common signs to check for an overtired baby.
 Like other people, your baby will yawn when he’s tired.
-To keep your baby from becoming overtired, it is best to let him go to sleep before the third yawn.
+To keep your little one from becoming an overtired baby, it is best to let him go to sleep before the third yawn.

 #2.
 Hand Movements

 Another indication that your baby’s tired is when he starts to rub his eyes, eyebrows, or head.
 Pulling of ears is another common sign among overtired babies.

 TIP: Most of the time, a baby is already sleepy or tired when he reaches for the top of his head and rub the part.

 Parents need to observe their babies during their active state as well as when they are already drowsy.
 Once you notice a change in your baby’s facial expression from happiness to grumpiness, you may already be dealing with signs of an overtired baby.

 #4.
 Blank Stares

 Have you noticed that your baby is not looking at you directly?
 Your baby has a tendency to stare blankly into the distance if he is tired.

 Aside from blank stares, an overtired baby may also show: